woepwoep/rsrq/Documentation/Introduction/WhatDoesItDo/Index.rst

 *  create a query for retrieving data in a List (table) format
 *  create a search form for searching in an existing query
 *  create a module to insert, edit data into a specific table or delete specific data from the table
+*  create links to detailed pages

 All the FE outputs are template based, this means that it is possible to create a custom template (f.i. on fileadmin) to show your query results.
-The template are fully fluid based, so it is relative easy to extend or change them.
+The templates are fully fluid based, so it is relative easy to extend or change them.
-Event management and registration is an extension for TYPO3 CMS to manage events and registrations.

-**Summary of features**

-* feature 1
-* feature 2

-**Background**

-* Based on Extbase and Fluid